jj-jenny/FoodieFriends/README.md

     - This prevents the message from being too long while also ensuring that users can see many different food recommendations.

-## Problems Encountered

-## Testing of FoodieFriends bot:
-Try our bot out @ FoodieFriendsBot on Telegram!

-Current cloud hosted version has working commands for split bills and food recommendation by region.

-** The hosted version has a limited list of food places for now so there could be repetitions among the 3 recommendations given, we will be running the more extensive list of food places once we have tidied it up for the next milestone.

 # Milestone 3 (Extension)

 // To include bugs squashed, edge features developed, problems encountered, and user testing